sergeylzc/zettel/area/gtm/criteria-for-what-a-solid-marketing-channel-is-to-kissmetric-in-the-early-day.md

 ---
-layout: layouts/stream-detail
+layout: layouts/detail
-tags: reference
-date: 2024-03-22T10:19:01.960Z
-excerpt: |
-  Criteria for what a solid marketing channel is to KISS...
+title: Criteria for what a solid marketing channel is to KISSmetric in the early day
+tags: gtm
+date: 2024-04-09T00:00:00.000Z
+description: >-
+  We were looking for online platforms where marketers connected professionally.
+  But we wanted more than a hangout.
+We also needed a marketing channel.
+After all,...
 ---
-## Criteria for what a solid marketing channel is to KISSmetric in the early day

 We were looking for online platforms where marketers connected professionally.
 But we wanted more than a hangout.
 We also needed a marketing channel.
 After all, it doesn’t work to show up in a place and shout, “Hey, give us your money!”
 Instead, we needed to identify a place of opportunity — an opportunity for us to **listen, learn, and give value**.

 Here were the criteria we established for vetting viable marketing channels: